Karen Hauer: Strictly Come Dancing

 For the nineteenth series in 2021, she was partnered with actor Greg Wise.
 The couple were eliminated in Week 4.
-With Hauer returning for her eleventh series, she would now serve as the longest-serving female professional dancer in the history of Strictly Come Dancing.

 For the twentieth series in 2022, she was partnered with comedian Jayde Adams.
 The couple were eliminated in Week 5 after losing the dance off to Molly Rainford and Carlos Gu.

-For the 21st series in 2023, she was partnered with comedian and DJ Eddie Kadi.
+For the twenty-first series in 2023, she was partnered with comedian and DJ Eddie Kadi.
 The couple were eliminated in Week 5 after losing the dance off to Zara McDermott and Graziano Di Prima.

-For the 22nd series in 2024, she was partnered with footballer and pundit Paul Merson.
+For the twenty-second series in 2024, she was partnered with footballer and pundit Paul Merson.
 The couple were eliminated in Week 5 after losing in the dance-off to JB Gill and Amy Dowden with all judges voting against them.
 She appeared in the 2024 Christmas special, dancing a charleston with Josh Widdicombe to the song "Let It Snow" while dressed as a penguin.

+For the twenty-third series, she was paired with Harry Aikines-Aryeetey and the pair were the sixth couple to be eliminated.

+In March 2026, it was announced that Hauer would be departing the show after 14 years, along with several other professional dancers, making her the longest serving female professional at the time of her departure.
+Speaking on her exit she said, "Strictly completely changed my life, not only as a performer and a teacher but as a human being.
+I’ve had the privilege of meeting so many incredible people and brilliant celebrity partners who have become close friends and people I admire so much."